Skip to content

 Whether this marks a temporary dip or a long-term shift in the political tide remains to be seen.
 But one thing is clear: the Democratic Party must recalibrate its message, reconnect with its base, and redefine its role in a rapidly evolving electorate.

-While The Wall Street Journal’s polling shows Donald Trump’s favorability rating remaining steady early in his second term, other recent surveys indicate significantly lower approval numbers for the former president.
+While The Wall Street Journal’s polling shows Donald Trump’s favorability rating remaining steady early in his second term, other recent surveys indicate significantly lower approval numbers for the president.

 The Wall Street Journal surveyed 1,500 registered voters via landline and cellphone from July 16–20.
 The poll has a margin of error of ±2.5 percentage points.